hpehl/mcup/README.md

 [Maven](https://maven.apache.org/) is a great tool to build software for Java and other languages running on the JVM.
 At its core Maven is a dependency manager which downloads and stores dependencies in a local repository.
 Over time, this repository grows and takes up more and more space on the hard disk.
 It often contains obsolete versions or dependencies that are no longer needed.

 `mcup` helps you to clean up your local repository.
 It uses filters to select artifacts based on the Maven coordinates `groupId`, `artifactId` and `version`.
-It knows two modes:
+It knows three modes:

 1. remove all artifacts selected by the filters and keep the rest
 2. keep all artifacts selected by the filters and remove the rest
+3. analyze and report the size of the artifacts selected by the filters

 ## Installation